History, tourist information, and nearby accommodation

-The garden was begun after WWII, when Lionel and Katherine Fortescue purchased the property and set about an ambitious programme of restoration and expansion of the gardens.
-Over the course of 25 years the gasrdens were extended to create not one garden, but a series of linked gardens, inspired by nature.
+The garden was begun after WWII when Lionel and Katherine Fortescue purchased the property and set about an ambitious programme of restoration and expansion of the gardens.
+Over the course of 25 years the gardens were extended to create not one garden, but a series of linked gardens, inspired by nature.

 About Garden House

 Address: Buckland Monachorum, Yelverton, Devon, England, PL20 7LQ

 Location: Off the A386, 10 miles north of Plymouth

 Photo Credit: Jonathan Billinger, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS